OSE3Sandbox/openshiftv3-workshop/4_Creating_an_application_using_JBoss_EAP_builder_image.md

 **Step 3: Build**

 Give it some seconds and you will see OpenShift starts the build process for you.
 You can view the list of builds using `oc get builds` command.
+Or you can click on the view log link in the web interface.

 ```
 $ oc get builds